 My easy bundt cake recipe starts with the fruit and nut filling.
 Dried apricots, chopped fine and toasted pecans are tossed with cinnamon sugar that will make a yummy surprise center in the cake.

 If you’ve ever done any baking, these steps will look familiar to you.
-Add the dry ingredients (flour, sugar and baking powder) to a bowl and whisk to combine.
-Set aside the dry ingredients.
+Add the dry ingredients (flour, sugar and baking powder, baking soda) to a bowl and whisk to combine.
+Set aside the dry ingredients

 Cream the butter and sugar together until light and fluffy and add the eggs one at a time.
 Then add the sour cream until it’s well blended.

 Add the flour mixture a little at a time until it’s all incorporated into the batter.
 I’ll be honest — I’ve never made this sour cream bundt cake without taking a good fingerful of the batter at this point.
 I know it’s frowned upon – raw eggs and flour and all…. but come on… sour cream bundt cake batter… so good!

 Spread 1/3 of the batter into a prepared bundt pan and top it with the apricot nut filling.
 Then smooth the remaining batter on top of the filling and bake.